 Tech Prep is a sequence of study beginning in high school and continuing through at least the associate degree level.
 Tech Prep prepares students for high-skill technical occupations supported by regional businesses and industries in the area of business, health, and engineering technologies.
-The 2+2 program integrates academics and occupational training while exposing students to workworld situations.

-The University of Akron's application fees are waived for Tech Prep graduates entering the Community and Technical College and Wayne college.
+The University of Akron's application fees are waived for Tech Prep graduates entering the Community and Technical College or Wayne College.
 Students participating at the high school level are in a prescribed technical track in a designated high school and are eligible for an advanced associate degree curriculum.
 Successful completion of the Tech Prep associate degree programs will be recognized by a special certificate developed by the Ohio Board of Regents.

-For additional information regarding Tech Prep programs, contact the advising office in the Community and Technical College and Wayne College.
-Or call Kelly Herold, Coordinator of Tech Prep, at (330) 972-8832.
+For additional information regarding Tech Prep programs, contact the advising office of Wayne College, or call Kelly Herold, Coordinator of Tech Prep, at (330) 972-8832.